linode/docs/docs/platform/nodebalancer/nodebalancer-reference-guide.md

 title: NodeBalancer Reference Guide
 ---

 This is the NodeBalancer reference guide.
-Please see the [NodeBalancer How-To](/docs/linode-platform/nodebalancer-howto) for practical examples.
+Please see the [NodeBalancer Getting Started Guide](/docs/platform/nodebalancer/getting-started-with-nodebalancers) for practical examples.

 Adding a NodeBalancer
 ---------------------